Peter Miles (American actor)

 Peter Miles (April 1, 1938 – August 3, 2002) was the stage name of American child actor Gerald Richard Perreau-Saussine.
+He was also billed as Gerald Perreau.
 After his film career ended, he turned to writing under the pen name Richard Miles.

 Early life

 Born in Tokyo, Miles was the son of Eleanor Alfrida (Child) and Robert Henri Perreau-Saussine, and the older brother of actresses Gigi, Janine, and Lauren Perreau.
 He was educated at Beverly Hills Catholic School and graduated from Loyola High School in Los Angeles, California.

 Acting career

 His first screen appearance was as the uncredited son of Humphrey Bogart's character in Passage to Marseille (1944).
 Other notable film credits include Enchantment (1948), The Red Pony (1949), and Quo Vadis (1951).

-With then began appearing on television, guest starring in episodes of Father Knows Best, The Lone Ranger, and 77 Sunset Strip, among others, and he was a regular on The Betty Hutton Show with his sister, Gigi Perreau, for a year.
+Miles then began appearing on television, guest starring in episodes of Father Knows Best, The Lone Ranger, and 77 Sunset Strip, among others, and he was a regular on The Betty Hutton Show with his sister, Gigi Perreau, for a year.
 In 1959, he guest-starred (under the name "Richard Miles") on Perry Mason as defendant Jimmy Morrow in "The Case of the Spanish Cross" and in 1962 on Straightaway as Vernon in the episode "The Drag Strip."